prasannaboga/project19/README.md

 ## FIXME

-- [ ] Development env files are not reload

-- [ ] Static files are not loading
+- [ ] Auto reload changes are not working in development

 ## Usage